bghub-c/Amrutum/README.md

 # Internship Task Project

-Welcome to the internship task project!
-This repository contains the code and resources for the task assigned during the internship.
+This repo hosts all the necessary files and folders neede to view the task given to me.

 ## Task Description